4 Days in Paris Itinerary - The City of Lights

 The Petit Palais is also a museum with several travelling exhibitions and permanent collections.
 They also hold events and workshops.

-Are you looking to discover the Pont Alexandre III?
+Nearest accommodations to the Pont Alexandre III

 Another infamous shopping must-see for 4 days in Paris is the Champs-Élysées.
 Also known as "the world's most beautiful avenue", the Champs-Élysées is just over a mile-long street that is lined with shops, cafes, restaurants, boutiques, book stores, theatres, cinemas and monuments.